whitphx/whitphx.info/content/blog/20221028-streamlit-wasm-stlite/index.md

 ## Disadvantages
 On the other hand, _stlite_ and Pyodide has some disadvantages as a tradeoff.

-### Some packages do not work
+### Some packages are not available
 Some C extension packages such as TensorFlow cannot be installed because C extensions must be built for the Pyodide runtime specifically.
 For more details, read the Pyodide articles such as [this](https://pyodide.org/en/stable/usage/faq.html#micropip-can-t-find-a-pure-python-wheel)

 ### Large initial payload
-A large amount of resources will be downloaded when the user opens the app because Pyodide loads the whole Python runtime and standard libraries, and _slite_ also downloads the necessary wheel files including the `streamlit` package.
+A large amount of resources will be downloaded when the user opens the app because Pyodide loads the whole Python runtime and the standard libraries, and _slite_ also downloads the necessary wheel files including the `streamlit` package.

 ### Network restriction
 For the security reasons, accessing remote resources from the _stlite_ applications are restricted by the browser, e.g. CORS.